Akhter-Domino/Flappy-Bird/README.md

 - Detecting collisions
 - Keeping track of the score

-However, It can be enhanced by adding a background music, a rotating function on the bird, addings difficulty levels etc.
+However, It can be enhanced by adding a background music, a rotating function on the bird, adding difficulty levels etc.